hack-ink/subalfred/doc/src/user/installation.md

 [zstd]: https://github.com/facebook/zstd/releases

 ## Build from Source
-To build the `subalfred` executable from source, you will first need to install Rust and Cargo.
+To build the `subalfred` executable from source, you will first need to install [Rust].
-Once you have installed Rust, the following command can be used to build and install `subalfred`:
+Once you have installed [Rust], the following command can be used to build and install `subalfred`:
 ```sh
 # Build from crates.io:
 cargo install subalfred